itsanushkagupta/ftrproject/README.md

 ![Screenshot (900)](https://github.com/itsanushkagupta/ftrproject/assets/84274062/db8f2e74-9e92-4f0e-8d32-8d9a7bae200a)

-2)By using Azure Health Bot Service ,I've developed a chatbot that patients can use to get answers to their questions.
+2) By using Azure Health Bot Service ,I've developed a chatbot that patients can use to get answers to their questions.
 This chatbot service has been integrated with the website so that patients may access it by clicking on Bot Services in the navigation ribbon on the home page.
 The screenshots of the chatbot are shown below.

 ![Screenshot (902)](https://github.com/itsanushkagupta/ftrproject/assets/84274062/16b83cd0-07c9-45ea-ae6f-4206b4c9f603)